Juan Lavalle: Governor and general

+Coup, war, and resignation

-By the time he returned to Buenos Aires, the President of the United Provinces, Unitarian Bernardino Rivadavia, had resigned, and Manuel Dorrego was elected the federal governor of Buenos Aires Province.
-Lavalle, a Unitarian himself, led a coup to take the government and executed governor Dorrego without a trial.
-His government then started a reign of terror, aiming to destroy the Federal Party, but the resistance in the countryside did not recede.
+By the time he returned to Buenos Aires, Bernardino Rivadavia, the Unitarian Party President of the United Provinces, had resigned, and Manuel Dorrego was elected the federal governor of Buenos Aires Province.
+Lavalle, a Unitarian himself, led a coup to take the government and executed governor Dorrego, his former leader, without a trial.
+His government then started a reign of terror, aiming to destroy the Federal Party, but there was resistance in the countryside, which did not recede.
 In 1829, the demographic growth was negative as there were more deaths than births.

-During that time, José de San Martín had returned from Europe.
-While he was in Montevideo, Lavalle offered him the government of Argentina as he probably was the only man capable of putting an end to the chaotic situation, because of his authority over leaders on both sides.
+During this time, José de San Martín had returned from Europe.
+While he was in Montevideo, Lavalle offered him the government of Argentina, because of his authority over leaders on both sides.
 But when he learned about the spiraling factionalist violence, San Martín realised that he would have to choose sides as the only actual way to govern, so he refused and returned instead to self-exile in Europe.

 The other provinces did not recognize Lavalle as the legitimate governor, and supported the rosista resistance instead.
 Lavalle would be defeated a short time later at the Battle of Márquez Bridge by the forces of Juan Manuel de Rosas and Santa Fe governor Estanislao López.
 López returned to his province, menaced by Unitarian José María Paz, who had taken power in Córdoba.
 Meanwhile, Rosas kept Lavalle under siege and forced him to resign with the Cañuelas pact.
 Juan José Viamonte was designated as interim governor, and the legislature that was removed during Lavalle's coup d'état was restored.
 This legislature would elect Rosas as the governor.
 Lavalle retired to the Banda Oriental.